sedelmeyer/cc-pyscript/README.rst

 **Congratulations!** You've stood up a new ``cc-pyscript`` project template!

-**Now it's time to explore some of the features of this template!**
+**Now it's time to explore some of the important features of this template!**

 .. _other resources: